AcceleratedLinux/accelerated-linux/linux/Documentation/RCU/whatisRCU.rst

 -	Within an RCU read-side critical section, use rcu_dereference() to dereference RCU-protected pointers.

--	Use some solid scheme (such as locks or semaphores) to keep concurrent updates from interfering with each other.
+-	Use some solid design (such as locks or semaphores) to keep concurrent updates from interfering with each other.

 -	Use rcu_assign_pointer() to update an RCU-protected pointer.